 I edit by hand and do not run your manuscript through editing software because I believe the existing software programs cannot accurately pick up subtle distinctions or make logical judgments.

 I AM A MEMBER OF THESE PROFESSIONAL ORGANIZATIONS

 Being a member of professional organizations keeps me apprised of current happenings, involves me with current events, and provides me with opportunities that benefit our clients as well.
 Forging and fostering relationships with others in various areas book-publishing industry is beneficial.
 I also participate as an exhibitor or sponsor at prominent events throughout Los Angeles.
 At some, there may be an opportunity for my clients to share table space and promote or sell their books.

 - The Editorial Freelancers Association, www.the-efa.org

 - Society of Children’s Book Writers and Illustrators, www.scbwi.org

 - The Greater Los Angeles Writers Society, www.glaws.org

 GIVING BACK TO THE COMMUNITY:

-Nonprofit organizations: Each calendar year, I donate four $200 gift cards for editing services.
+Nonprofit organizations: Each calendar year, I donate four gift cards valid for one hour of editing services.
 If you have a verifiable 501(c)(3) and wish to request for one of these donations, please email me at Christine@Write-for-Success.com.